pqwy/tpf/README.md

 ## Compared to alternatives

-### PPX derivers
+### PPX deriving

-The use cases of [`ppx-deriving`][ppx-deriving] overlap with those of Tpf, even if the two approaches are meant to do different things.
+The use cases of [ppx_deriving][ppx_deriving] overlap with those of Tpf, even if the two approaches are meant to do different things.

 - Tpf is generally slower, especially when consuming values.
 - Tpf is less flexible, as it can not extend the language.